 Find out more about Mottisfont and directions to get there on the National Trust website.

 River Wey and Godalming Navigations and Dapdune Wharf – Surrey

-The River Wey and Godalming navigations is nearly 20 miles of part-river and part-canal which runs all the way from Godalming to the Thames river at Weybridge.
+The River Wey and Godalming navigations are nearly 20 miles of part-river and part-canal which runs from Godalming to the Thames river at Weybridge.
 A towpath along the full length makes it accessible to walkers.

 How to get to the River Wey and Godalming Navigations and Dapdune Wharf by train

 There are six railway stations on the route which are all less than a mile away with regular trains from London and the surrounding area.
 Each of them shows how many minutes walk it takes to get to the waterway.

 - Byfleet & New Haw 10 mins walk